Culture of Peru: Art

+The War of Independence created a creative void that French-inspired Neoclassicism attempted to fill.
+During the 20th century, architectural eclecticism was observed, with constructive functionalism emerging as a response, exemplified by the Plaza San Martín in Lima.

+Peruvian sculpture and painting developed from workshops founded by religious figures, influenced by the Sevillian Baroque school.
+This artistic movement can be seen in works such as the choir stalls of the cathedral and the fountain in the Plaza Mayor.

+Artistic mestizaje was more evident in painting, which incorporated elements of native heritage.
+Examples include the portrait of the imprisoned Atahualpa by Damián de la Bastida y Mora and the works of artists such as Mateo Pérez de Alesio, Angelino Medoro, Francisco Bejarano, Jesús de Illescas, and Joaquín Rodríguez.

+During the 17th and 18th centuries, Baroque dominated the visual arts, while in the 19th century, French Neoclassical and Romantic currents found their best representatives in Luis Montero, Ignacio Merino, and Francisco Masías.

+In the 20th century, the foundation of the School of Fine Arts of Lima in 1919 marked a milestone in Peruvian sculpture and painting.
+Notable sculptors include Luis Agurto, Luis Valdettaro, Joaquín Roca Rey, Jorge Piqueras, Alberto Guzmán, Víctor Delfín, and Francisco Sánchez, and painters such as Daniel Hernández Morillo, Ricardo Grau, César Quispez Asín, and José Sabogal.
+The latter led the indigenist movement, a pillar of contemporary Peruvian painting, with representatives such as Fernando de Szyszlo, Alberto Dávila, Armando Villegas, Sabino Springett, Víctor Humareda, Mario Alejandro Cuadros, Ángel Chávez, Milner Cajahuaringa, Arturo Kubotta, Venancio Shinki, Alberto Quintanilla, Germán Chávez, Tilsa Tsuchiya, David Herskowitz, Óscar Allain, and Carlos Revilla.

+Among the most widespread crafts in Peru are ceramics, both artistic and utilitarian, carving, silverwork, leather embossing, straw weaving, and textile work, with colorful alpaca wool fabrics standing out.

 Architecture

 Peruvian architecture is a conjunction of European styles exposed to the influence of indigenous imagery.
 Two of the most well-known examples of the Early Colonial period are the Cathedral of Cusco and the Church of Santa Clara of Cuzco.
 After this period, the mestization reached its richer expression in the Baroque.
 Some examples of this Baroque period are the Convento de San Francisco, the Iglesia de la Compañía, and the facade of the University of Cuzco and, overall, the churches of San Agustín and Santa Rosa of Arequipa.

 Although these later examples are rarer; the Independence War left a creative emptiness that was filled by the Neoclassicism.
 The 20th century was characterized by the eclectic architecture, which has been in stark opposition to constructive functionalism.
 Its considerable example is San Martin Plaza in Lima.